WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 Except for `bool` and the extended character types, the integral types may be **signed** or **unsigned**.
 A signed type represents negative or positive numbers (including zero); an unsigned type represents only values greater than or equal to zero.

 The types `int`, `short`, `long`, and `long long` are all signed.
-We obtain the corresponding unsigned type by adding unsigned to the type, such as unsigned long.
-The type unsigned int may be abbreviated as unsigned.
+We obtain the corresponding unsigned type by adding `unsigned` to the type, such as `unsigned long`.
+The type `unsigned int` may be abbreviated as `unsigned`.

-Unlike the other integer types, there are three distinct basic character types: char, `signed char`, and `unsigned char`.
-In particular, char is not the same type as `signed char`.
+Unlike the other integer types, there are three distinct basic character types: `char`, `signed char`, and `unsigned char`.
+In particular, `char` is not the same type as `signed char`.
 Although there are three character types, there are only two representations: signed and unsigned.
 The (plain) char type uses one of these representations.
 Which of the other two character representations is equivalent to char depends on the compiler.

 In an unsigned type, all the bits represent the value.
 For example, an 8-bit `unsigned char` can hold the values from 0 through 255 inclusive.